AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ## Introduction

 The creation of the trickling filter subteam was prompted by the need for further treatment of wastewater following upflow anaerobic sludge blanket (UASB) treatment.
 A UASB reactor consists of a suspended sludge blanket which settles and treat incoming wastewater.
 The wastewater enters the reactor from the bottom and flows upward through through the sludge blanket.
 UASB treatment efficiently treats the biochemical oxygen demand (BOD) of wastewater, but there are also high concentrations of nutrient loading in the domestic wastewater.
 Wastewater that is not treated can transmit diseases and add nutrients to water systems.
 Excessive nutrients in water systems can lead to a decrease in dissolved oxygen levels and also cause toxic algal blooms.
-Trickling filters can be used to decrease the nutrient and BOD content of wastewater.

-The overall objective with respect to the treatment capacity of the system, was to first identify the primary issues in industrial-scale trickling filters.
-Using this information, the team aims to eventually deploy an efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.
-The team's primary aim is to assess the feasibility of the inclusion of a trickling filter in a future AguaClara wastewater treatment plant.

-A trickling filter is a biological reactor used in secondary and tertiary wastewater treatment to remove organic matter and nutrients.
+A trickling filter is a biological reactor used in secondary and tertiary wastewater treatment to remove BOD and nutrients.
 Settled wastewater is spread evenly by the distribution arm across the filter media, which can be rocks, gravel, or plastic media, among other things.
 The filter media is cultured with a productive biofilm which grows on the media and degrades the organic matter and nutrients that come into contact with it as the water trickles through.
 A conventional trickling filter with a rotating distributor arm can be seen in Figure 1 below.

 ![Trickling Filter](http://4.bp.blogspot.com/-wG5NGChx52c/TfD3bhROrwI/AAAAAAAAAAY/F4WRhidlWSE/s320/img2-25.gif)

 Figure 1: Cross sectional side view of a conventional trickling filter with stone media and a rotating distributor arm.

 Trickling filters were heavily researched in the 1970's and 1980's but the industry witnessed a dramatic decline in literature in the years following.
-The wastewater research after 1980 switched to more energy intensive methods of treatment, like activated sludge.
-These processes have a higher removal efficiency, but require massive amounts of energy.
+The wastewater research after 1980 switched to more energy intensive methods of treatment, like activated sludge, so recent progress in trickling filter technology has been limited in recent decades.
+These newer processes have a higher removal efficiency, but require massive amounts of energy.
 One aspects that is central to AguaClara's mission is to use little or no electricity.
-Therefore, a passive treatment like trickling filters only require the energy for water to make it to the top of the filter.
-This is especially important in regions where electricity is not available or consistent.
+Therefore, using passive treatment methods that have low energy requirements is a priority, especially in regions where electricity is not available or consistent.
+The only part of the trickling filter treatment process that requires energy is pumping the wastewater to the top of the filter for distribution, which makes it an ideal technology for situations with limited energy availability.

  The team believes with modern technologies and new information, trickling filters can achieve a high performance level.
 This can be done by  maximizing the utilization rates of the biofilm surface areas and improving nutrient removal performance for the system.
 The team strives to make significant technological improvements on industry-standard applications for the system.

-Implementation of a non-mechanized trickling filter system such as the one described in the paragraph above, is beneficial a wastewater treatment plant in terms of economic and operational sustainability.
-Eliminating the need of any proprietary, mechanized components opens an opportunity for cost savings and will ultimately extend the usable life of the plant.
-Any mechanical components added to the system present a point of failure.
-By removing these moving parts, the system will be able to operate for longer durations with a less-intensive maintenance schedule.
+Implementation of a non-mechanized trickling filter system such as the one described above would be beneficial to a wastewater treatment plant in terms of economic and operational sustainability.
+Eliminating the need for any proprietary, mechanized components opens up an opportunity for cost savings and will ultimately extend the usable life of the plant.
+Any mechanical components added to the system present an additional point of failure.
+By removing these moving parts, the system will be able to operate for longer with a less-intensive maintenance schedule.
 This will save money and time in the long run for the plant operations.

- Trickling filter research saw a significant decline several decades ago due to the advent of aeration tanks and other more efficient but high energy processes, so recent progress in the field has been very limited.
-Therefore, the team believes with modern technologies and new information, trickling filters can be improved upon in maximizing the utilization rates of the biofilm surface areas and nutrient removal performance for the system.
-The team strives to make significant technological improvements on industry-standard applications for the system.
+The overall objective of this team with respect to the treatment capacity of the system, was to first identify the primary issues in industrial-scale trickling filters.
+Using this information, the team aims to eventually deploy an efficient, non-mechanized trickling filter which can be adapted to serve the wastewater needs of a resource-scarce community.
+The team's primary aim is to assess the feasibility of the inclusion of a trickling filter in a future AguaClara wastewater treatment plant.

 ## Literature Review

 #### Trickling Filter Operational Difficulties
-There is significant documentation of problems plant operators experienced when dealing with trickling filters.
+There is significant documentation of problems plant operators experience when dealing with trickling filters.
 Some of the issues, while important to take into consideration when implementing trickling filters, may not offer much room in terms of what improvements the team can make.
 Such problems include: the development of slug populations in the trickling filters, which can remove the layer of biofilm and harm the nitrifying bacteria population, thereby negatively impacting the systems performance and plug the channels of the system; filter flies, whose presence suggests a lack of moisture throughout the filter; and foul odors, which can indicate an increasing level of anaerobic reactions or accumulating sloughed-off biomass in the filter media.
 Addressing pest-control issues is not a priority for the team at this time, as there are greater improvements to be made elsewhere.

 However, some of these previously mentioned problems (insect and slug presence in filters) as well as high biomass sloughing rate contribute to clogging and ponding in filters, which the team does aim to address.
-The sloughing of biomass refers to the gradual accumulation of a sizeable layer of biomass.
-If this layer is not maintained at a desired thickness, treatment performance will decrease.
+In the context of a trickling filter, sloughing refers to when a layer of the microbial growth loses the ability to stay attached and is shed from the filter media and washed away by water flow.
+If the layer of biofilm is not maintained at a desired thickness, treatment performance will decrease.
 Current solutions include flashing with low doses of chlorine to remove deposited solids and kill excess biomass or periodic flooding [(Ali et al. 2017)](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf).
 The team aims avoid the problem altogether by developing a new trickling media that has a lower tendency to experience clogging or ponding, so that periodic flooding or other solutions are not necessary.

 There can be issues with variations in temperature: biofilm thickness changes seasonally and can be low quality and uneven in cold temperatures.
 In freezing weather, formation of ice can cause clogging and therefore structural damage to the trickling media.
 These are generally not major concerns for plants in equatorial regions, and so while important to note, will not be a focus for the team at this point.

  Ali et al. states that the most common problem in trickling filters is uncontrolled sloughing, which is often caused by uneven hydraulic loading rates.
-In the context of a trickling filter, sloughing refers to when a layer of the microbial growth loses the ability to stay attached and is shed from the filter media.
 This can be particularly problematic after storm events when flooding results in very high hydraulic loading.
 It can also be caused by clogging of the distribution arm and uneven distribution of the influent [(Ali et al. 2017).](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf) There is potential for the development of a much-improved distribution system that could help to alleviate this problem.

  Proper distribution of wastewater onto the filter media is crucial for optimizing efficiency of treatment.
 The most common method of distribution is rotating distributors, but after seeing the problems with them at the Cayuga Heights wastewater treatment plant (see Case Study section for details), the team was interested in learning more about other methods that might require less maintenance or be less prone to failure.